 - Needs to establish to get results

-5. Dr. Tim's Aquatics All-Natrual Aquarium Pearls - Nitrate Remover Designed by A Marine Biologist
+7. Dr. Tim’s Aquatics All-Natural Aquarium Pearls – A Nitrate Remover Designed By A Marine Biologist

-Dr. Tim is well known in by reef aquarium keepers and public aquariums.
+Dr. Tim is well known by keepers of reef aquariums and public aquariums.
 He has designed unique products that solves issues like cycling a tank.
 These NP-Active Pearls by Dr. Tim are natural bio-polymers that remove nitrates and phosphates in your aquarium.
 They work in both freshwater and saltwater aquariums and do a great job.

 Because it is a bio-ball based media, it is best run in a media reactor versus a canister filter or power filter.
-It will still do the job in any of them, it's just more effective in a media reactor.
+It will still lower the nitrate level in any of them, it’s just more effective in a media reactor.